-The jury is still out regarding the effectiveness of this method and,
+The jury is still out regarding the effectiveness of this method:

-- it is certainly a tool that can enhance our ability to pick up on a foreign language.
+- it is undoubtedly a tool that can enhance our ability to pick up on a foreign language.

 And why shouldn’t technology favor language learning as well as automated translation?

 We can have it both ways; they are not mutually exclusive.

 Research has demonstrated that the cognitive benefits of speaking multiple languages are immense.

 ➤ It has been proven that multilingual speakers show a higher processing speed than monolinguals while completing specific mental tasks.

 ➤ Speaking several languages may enhance creative flexibility as well.